-Moreover, you may start your Significance of the Study by elaborating what will be the contribution of your research in the field that you are studying.
+Moreover, you may start the Significance of the Study by elaborating on the contribution of your research in the field you are studying.

 4. What is the difference between the Purpose of the Study and the Significance of the Study?

-The Purpose of the Study focuses on the reasons why your research was conducted while the Significance of Study tells how the results of your research will benefit anyone.
+The Purpose of the Study focuses on why your research was conducted, while the Significance of the Study tells how the results of your research will benefit anyone.

-5. What is Significance of the Study in Tagalog?
+5. What is the Significance of the Study in Tagalog?

 In Filipino research, the Significance of the Study is referred to as Kahalagahan ng Pag-aaral.